 In Yoga Journal's online course, Finding Connection Through Yoga: A Workshop on Our Universal Oneness, legendary integrative-medicine and meditation expert Dr. Deepak Chopra and his yoga teacher, Sarah Platt-Finger, lead a seven-week yoga and meditation experience that will help you develop a deeper understanding of yourself.
 Sharing tools, science, and wisdom from Chopra's best-selling book You Are the Universe and his acclaimed The Seven Spiritual Laws of Yoga, Chopra and Platt-Finger will help you experience greater health, joy, and peace in your life.
-Sign up!
+Learn more and sign up today!

 "On Monday, we recognize the gift we are giving ourselves by being on our mat, and then we allow ourselves to receive the many gifts of our yoga practice," explains Noble.
 "The point of The Law of Giving and Receiving is you can’t have one without the other—giving and receiving go together.
 Most of us are great at giving.
 We often need to remind ourselves to receive."